jvw01/monocular-vo/README.md

 ## Putting the datasets in the right place
-We have zipped the entire running folder including the imagedataset and uploaded it here:
+We have zipped the entire running folder including the imagedataset and uploaded it to polybox (link in email).
-INSERT LINK HERE

 In case you would like to place the datasets manually, we describe the required locations in the following: